Groups grumble about dealerships selling recalled used autos

-Posted in Car Accidents on October 6, 2014
+Posted on October 6, 2014 in Car Accidents

 If you have been following the news (or following this blog), you are well aware that the onslaught of automobile recalls in 2014 has been as unrelenting as a hurricane.
 While the GM ignition switch recall received the most attention, dozens of other recalls from numerous automakers concerning product defects have also fueled the rising tide.